Looking for a quintessential Ithaca activity? Hit the trails, then follow it up with a great meal!

 Cascadilla Gorge Natural Area: The first time we hiked through Cascadilla Gorge we were entranced by how thoroughly immersive a trail linking two densely populated areas could be.
 You can begin at the base in Downtown Ithaca—just two blocks from The Commons—or at the top in Collegetown, mere steps from the Schwartz Performing Arts Center.
 The ascent is made easier by stone and concrete steps and bridges criss-crossing the creek, and we like to take frequent breaks to absorb the beauty.

 Recommended food nearby: Stay hydrated with a beverage named after your horoscope, 90’s cartoon characters, or modern pop icons: every Collegetown Bagels location offers a rotating menu of smoothies, milkshakes, and iced or hot coffees and teas.
-Stop at the CTB on North Aurora Street near the base of the trail, or the location on College Avenue at the top of the gorge.
+Stop at the CTB on East State Street before walking to the base of the trail, or the location on College Avenue at the top of the gorge.

 Sweedler Preserve at Lick Brook: We first hiked here after living in the area for 25 years and were astounded that in all that time we’d never been before.
 It’s maintained by the Finger Lakes Land Trust and is certainly a lesser-known trail; parking is along the side of the road and there is no entrance fee.
 The path through the preserve is a peaceful walk in the woods, albeit a steep one, and the act of following the painted blazes keeps you alert.
 When you ultimately reach Lick Brook Falls you feel as though you’ve discovered it all on your own!